Charleston Southern University Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CSU, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do CSU Graduates Make?students who graduate with a bachelor's degree from CSU make about $36,900 a year during their first few years of employment after graduation.
-Unfortunately, this is 7% less that the average college graduate's salary of $39,802 per year.
+How Much Money Do CSU Graduates Make?bachelor's degree recipients from CSU make around $42,048 per year during the early years of their employment.
+This is in the same neighborhood of the average college graduate's salary of $42,485 per year.
 However, certain majors may produce higher-paying graduates.